-The Irish economy experienced 12% growth in 2023, while the domestic sector grew by 8%.
-However, growth slowed in the final three months of the year.
-The insurance industry experienced an increase in 2023 of 10% in new sales (excluding investment only business), measured on an Annual Premium Equivalent (APE) basis, the industry benchmark.
+The Irish economy experienced 1.2% growth in 2024, while the domestic sector grew by 2.6%.
+The insurance industry experienced an increase in 2024 of 15% in new sales (excluding investment only business), measured on an Annual Premium Equivalent (APE) basis, the industry benchmark.

-Risk Valuation for Other Business and System of Capital Summary Performance Governance Profile Solvency Purposes Management Information
+Risk Valuation for Business and System of Capital Other Summary Performance Governance Profile Solvency Purposes Management Information